scalar-labs/cassy/README.md

 ## Future Work

 The following features are planned to be implemented in the near future.
-* Upload backup files to a specified remote filesystem or other cloud blob store than AWS S3.
+* Upload backup files to a specified remote filesystem or other cloud blob stores than AWS S3.
-* GUI component to make backup and restore operation even easier.
+* GUI component to make backup and restore operations even easier.